-You'll notice that they are all 0.015 MHz (or 15 kHz) apart.
+You'll notice that the first 13 channels are 0.015 MHz (or 15 kHz) apart and the last 6 channels are 30 kHz apart.
 That's to ensure that someone talking on one frequency doesn't interfere with someone talking on another.
 For example, if a group is using 146.415 MHz and another is using 146.430 MHz, they probably won't bother each other, (unless they are really close to each other), but if you tune your radio to 146.420 MHz or 146.425 MHz, you might hear noise from both groups.
 That's because communications on a frequency also have what we call bandwidth.
 Radio signals never only take just "one" frequency.
 Instead, they take up a certain amount of space on the electromagnetic spectrum.